healeycodes/country-borders/README.md

 This repository shows some examples of:

+- Consuming CSV data and building multiple graphs
 - Displaying graphs with `networkx`/`matplotlib.pyplot`
-- Finding the shortest path (BFS) between vertices (e.g. France to China)
+- Finding the shortest path (Breadth-First Search) between vertices (e.g. France to China)
 - Building a graph of all the non-islands of the world

 <br>

-### All the countries that France touches
+### The shortest path between France and China

-`france.py` builds a graph and dynamically outputs:
+`fr-to-cn.py` builds a graph and dynamically outputs:

 ```
 France is connected to 8 countries.